fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

     <li>Custom actions:
         <ul>
             <li>For distribute a custom action: provide a clear and concise description of the action's functionality and selecting the most relevant category <a href="https://resources.github.com/learn/pathways/automation/advanced/building-your-first-custom-github-action/">[building custom action]</a></li>
+            <li>The "runs" keyword within an action.yml file is used to define the executable command for the action.
+The "using" keyword within the "runs" section is specifically used to indicate the type of action being executed (JavaScript action, Docker container action, or composite run steps action) <a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs">[runs]</a></li>
             <li>JavaScript actions, composite actions, docker container actions <a href="https://docs.github.com/en/actions/creating-actions/about-custom-actions">[about]</a></li>
             <li>JavaScript
                 <ul>